Ranjith-13/Data-Visualization/Netflix Dashboard/README.txt

-A small Data Visualization project of a Dashboard using Tableau
+A small Data Visualization project of a Dashboard created using Tableau

 Netflix Movies and TV Shows Dashboard